Israr-11/payloadgen/README.md

 PayloadGen respects your privacy

-- **100% Local Processing**: All code analysis and payload generation happens locally
+- **100% Local Processing**: All code analysis and payload generation happen locally
 - **No Data Collection**: We don't collect, store, or transmit your code or generated payloads
 - **No Telemetry**: We don't track usage or collect analytics